-Safe maximum level of mercury in drinking water is 0.001 mg/L. According to National Health and Medical Research Council, average concentration of mercury in community water supply is 0.0001 mg/L.
+Safe maximum level of mercury in drinking water is 0.001 mg/L. According to National Health and Medical Research Council, the average concentration of mercury in the community water supply is 0.0001 mg/L.

 What are the health risks of drinking mercury in water?

-Without getting too complex Mercury found in community water supply can lead to damaged kidneys if consumed in large amount and it generally occurs with a major environmental or waste disaster.
+Without getting too complex Mercury found in the community water supply can lead to damaged kidneys if consumed in large amounts and it generally occurs with a major environmental or waste disaster.